-The sun is setting soon so it’s the perfect time to head to Whakarewarewa Forest for an unforgettable night-time experience.
+Next, head to Whakarewarewa Forest for an unforgettable evening experience.
 As dusk turns to nightfall, the Redwoods Treewalk is gently lit up like a magical outdoor theatre by 30 exquisite lanterns created by world-renowned designer and sustainability champion David Trubridge.

 As you make your way across a series of 28 bridges and 27 platforms suspended up to 20 metres above the forest floor, info boards along the way explain how this eco-activity was created to protect the 118-year-old forest ecosystem.